 San Francisco Plantation

 — called the most opulent plantation house in North America and registered as a National Historic Landmark, San Francisco Plantation is a great venue for events and weddings.
+It is currently closed but hopefully will again be open to the public in the future.

 — Ormond Plantation offers public tours, lunch, dinner, and a B&B. They also host a lot of private events and weddings.
 I love that their website is Plantation.com so they must have been one of the first New Orleans Plantations to jump on the internet bandwagon.